proinsias/an-independent-mind/docs/Books/The Marshmallow Test.md

 <!--The Book in 3 Sentences.
 No more than a couple paragraphs summarizing this BOOK -->

-Renowned psychologist Walter Mischel, designer of the famous Marshmallow Test, explains what self-control is and how to master it.
-A child is presented with a marshmallow and given a choice: Eat this one now, or wait and enjoy two later.
-What will she do?
-And what are the implications for her behavior later in life?
-The world's leading expert on self-control, Walter Mischel has proven that the ability to delay gratification is critical for a successful life, predicting higher SAT scores, better social and cognitive functioning, a healthier lifestyle and a greater sense of self-worth.
-But is willpower prewired, or can it be taught?
-In The Marshmallow Test, Mischel explains how self-control can be mastered and applied to challenges in everyday life--from weight control to quitting smoking, overcoming heartbreak, making major decisions, and planning for retirement.
-With profound implications for the choices we make in parenting, education, public policy and self-care, The Marshmallow Test will change the way you think about who we are and what we can be.

 ## Table of Contents

 ## <!--Link to table of contents (TOC) -->